-Monero is actually a fork of an earlier cryptocurrency called Bytecoin.
+Monero is a fork of an earlier cryptocurrency called Bytecoin.
 However, there was controversy over the launch of Bytecoin since 80% of it had already been mined before its release.
-Some of the developers and community surrounding the project didn’t agree with this.
-They therefore forked Bytecoin in 2014.
+Some of the developers and the community surrounding the project didn’t agree with this.
+They, therefore, forked Bytecoin in 2014.
 This fork would eventually become the currency that is now referred to as Monero.

-Monero uses a different protocol to Bitcoin.
+Monero uses a different protocol for Bitcoin.
 It’s called CryptoNote.
-CryptoNote works by grouping many transactions together.
+CryptoNote works by grouping many transactions.
 This makes it impossible to tell which one of the inputs (senders) each transaction belongs to.
 If you’ve ever heard of a Bitcoin mixing service, it’s kind of like one of those.